Azure/cortana-intelligence-price-analytics/README.md

 #### Estimated Provisioning time: 20 minutes

-Randomized controlled experiments are the gold standard for estimating causal effects like price elasticity of demand.
-Experimentation, also known as A/B testing, is extremely difficult to set up on existing operations systems.
-Approaches using historical data are mostly “bolt-on”, but tools that guard against the many statistical pitfalls are essential.

-This solution brings such tools to any business with an Azure subscription.
+This solution brings price elasticity modeling and pricing recommendations to any business with an Azure subscription.
 It alleviates confounding by the "Double-ML" approach, which subtracts out the predictable components of price and demand variation before estimating the elasticity.
 This immunizes the estimates from most forms of seasonal confounding.
 Additionally, the solution can be customized by an implementation partner to use data reflecting other potential external demand drivers.